kijin/mysquirrel/README.md

 Never, ever put variables into the querystring, e.g. `WHERE id = $id AND name = '$name'`.
 Script kiddies and other criminals love you for mixing variables with SQL!
 Instead, put a question mark (`?`) where you would normally put a variable.
-*Do not put quotes around it.* Just pretend that the question mark is part of the SQL syntax.
+**Do not put quotes around it.** Just pretend that the question mark is part of the SQL syntax.
-Then supply the variable itself as an additional argument when you call `query()`, as in the examples above.
+Then supply the variable itself as an additional parameter when you call `query()`, as in the examples above.

-You can supply as many variables as you want in this way, but *the number of additional arguments must match the number of placeholders*.
+You can supply as many parameters as you want in this way, but **the number of parameters must match the number of placeholders.**
 The same rule applies when you pass variables as a single array.
-MySquirrel will automatically escape all parameters supplied using this syntax;
-there is no need to pre-escape them in any way.
+MySquirrel will automatically escape all parameters supplied using this syntax, so there is no need to pre-escape them in any way.

 ### One Statement at a Time